leo-colisson/proof-at-the-end/README.md

 ## Quickstart ##

+### Install ###

-To use this package, if it's not yet in your CTAN distribution, first download the `proof-at-the-end.sty` file and insert it in the root of your project with the following commands (you can also clone this repository if you prefer).
+If your CTAN distribution is recent enough, you have nothing to do.
+Otherwise if it's not yet in your CTAN distribution, first download the `proof-at-the-end.sty` file and insert it in the root of your project with the following commands on unix (you can also clone this repository if you prefer, or just manually download or copy/paste the files on Windows).
 It also requires a recent version of xparse, so for simplicity we included the sty file of xparse in this repository as well:

 ```bash
 cd <your project>